KingofBarlowandking/Portfolio/src/pages/posts/website.md

 As part of one of my final subjects at uni, we were tasked with creating a portfolio.
 A website was highly encouraged but tools such as wordpress were suggested for non web dev students.
 I chose to challenge myself and build some new skills by coding this from scratch.

-This site uses the Astro framework features resuable React components for greater ease of editing and expanding down the road.
-I do not claim to be an expert in these but with some ChatGPT help I have become competent enough in using them for my purpose.
+This site uses the Astro framework and features resuable React components for greater ease of editing and expanding down the road.
+I do not claim to be an expert in these but am slowly building my skills and capabilities alongside design work.

 You can view the files for this site on Github.